Ignatius Tan

 That is not to suggest that to cut against the grain or to cut with the grain or to cut at all diminishes the tree from which it was cut.
 Or that the angles that form in the corners of a table lessen the carpenter’s act of crafting them.
 Or that the manner in which the light from a lamp glancing off the lacquered plane of an oak desk fixates itself on the dust collected on the surface.

-the hide of a splintered log—
+but the splintering evening shadow on the hide of a splintered log— at once both mountain, sea

 About the Author